OpenSourcePolitics/decidim-app/README.md

-# development_app
+# OSP App

 Citizen Participation and Open Government application.

-This is the open-source repository for development_app, based on [Decidim](https://github.com/decidim/decidim).
+This is a base app for all OSP projects.
+It uses OSP's decidim version.

 ## Deploying the app